What is harm reduction?

 What is syringe exchange?

 Sharing syringes spreads serious diseases.
-Syringe exchange provides a way for people who inject drugs to safely dispose of used syringes and obtain new syringes on a one-for-one basis.
+Syringe exchange provides a way for people who inject drugs to safely dispose of used syringes and obtain new syringes.
 Clients also receive sharps containers, opioid overdose prevention education, and referrals to medical, mental health and social services, as well as drug treatment programs.

 Why do we need syringe exchange?